Patrick-orz/electron-artifact/docs/setup.md

 I personally like to use ```electron --trace-warnings .``` rather than ```electron .```.
 This outputs the errors and warnings in the console.

-Now to run your electron app, simply run:
+Now to run your electron app, simply run, in your project root directory:

 ```zh
 npm start
 ```

-in your project root directory.

 At this point in time, running this command would throw an error as the entrance point ```main.js``` has not been setup yet.